jessepav/lacygoill-wiki-backup/python/Glossary.md

     >>> print(set)
     {1, 2, 3}

-Don't conflate a set with a dictionary:
+Don't conflate a set with a dictionary.
 In a set, there is no colon separating a key from its value:

                    v